arunkpatra/arunkpatra-personal-blog/content/posts/build-software-prod-dev-team.md

 ## The Big Guns, the Ammo - The Tools

 Ok, the motivation from the sponsor, the true leader and a team that believes, have now been hired.
 We need something else.
-We don't go out fighting a tactical war with a sophisticated adversary with primitive, crude weapons with belief bursting out of our hearts.
+We don't go out fighting a tactical war against a sophisticated adversary with primitive, crude weapons with belief bursting out of our hearts.
 That would be suicide.
 We need the right tools.
 You as a leader, got to enable your software product development team with the right tools.
 But even before that, talk to the team, understand how they do what they do.
 Observe, just don't speak, observe from a distance - as if you are the learner.
 Over time, you would know